7 Best Digital Security Tips for Protesting in August 2020

 You can create highly secure passwords using this tool.

 If your phone is confiscated by the police, they can scan through your texts, photos, videos, and apps.
-To make sure your data is secure even if your device is confiscated, always carry a clean phone, or burner phone.
+To make sure your data is secure even if your device is confiscated, use a clean phone, or burner phone.

 Once you have coordinated with your friends and have met each other, you will probably not need to message them.
 When you’re all together, put the phone in airplane mode.
 This way, your device will stop transmitting while you protest.
 Decide on a spot where you can meet up if your friends get separated.